appleraincoat/tp/docs/DeveloperGuide.md

 encompassing essential attributes that real-estate agents would require from their clients for official documents and for better understanding of their requirements.
-This detailed depiction allows developers to grasp the internal composition of the `Person` entity without needing to replicate `Person` in higher-level model interactions, streamlining their understanding and facilitating focused development efforts.
+This detailed depiction allows developers to grasp the internal composition of the `Person` entity without needing to replicate `Person` in higher-level model interactions without cluttering too much low-level info.

 <puml src="diagrams/ModelClassUpdated.puml" width="500"></puml>